-Open shelving has become very popular in current kitchen design.
+Open shelving in the kitchen has become very popular in interior design.
 It’s a great way to add interest to a kitchen and turn organizing into a design feature.

 We all know that open kitchen shelving is trendy and looks great, but is it very practical?
 We have found it to be very useful and has actually created more useable space for our kitchen.
 It has also shown to be easy in organizing and putting up dishes.
 In most cases, open shelving is much cheaper than cabinetry.
 This is always a great benefit.